-This course is designed to develop students' ability to communicate effectively.
-Emphasis is placed upon the basic elements of communication in order to strengthen students' interpersonal and professional speaking skills.
+This course is designed to develop the student's ability to communicate effectively.
+Emphasis is placed upon the basic elements of communication in order to strengthen the student's interpersonal and professional speaking skills.
 Prerequisite: None.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Lecture Hrs: 040 Lab Hrs 000 Other Hrs 000